 Having spent some time in a nursery, your child will be attending the…

-(This is for those who are 4 years old at the point of 1st September, and it usually belongs to the primary school your child is going to…)
+This is for those who are 4 years old at the point of 1st September, and it usually belongs to the primary school your child is going to…)

-but practically, your child is entering the school, so this must be an exciting moment for both parents and kids…
+Practically, your child is entering the school, so this must be an exciting moment for both parents and kids…

 And then, once your child has become the age of 5 at the point of 1st September, he or she will be entering

-and as I mentioned earlier, this is the beginning of Compulsory Education in England.
+…and as I mentioned earlier, this is the beginning of Compulsory Education in England.

-(Alternatively, you can opt for educating your child at home, which is often called “home schooling”, and there are parents actually applying this method.)
+Alternatively, you can opt for educating your child at home, which is often called “home schooling”, and there are parents actually applying this method.

-Regarding the period of Compulsory education in the UK, it was originally 11 years (between the age of 5 and 16) for all the countries (England, Wales, Northern Ireland, and Scotland),
+Regarding the period of Compulsory education in the UK, it was originally 11 years (between the age of 5 and 16) for all the countries (England, Wales, Northern Ireland, and Scotland), however…

-however, it has been extended to 13 years (between the age of 5 and 18) in England, since 2015.
+in England, it has been extended to 13 years (between the age of 5 and 18) since 2015.

-The reason for this is often said to prevent young people from falling into NEET (Not in Education, Employment or Training) category…
+The reason for this is often said to prevent young people from falling into “NEET” (Not in Education, Employment or Training) category…

 Anyway, the content of this 13 years of Compulsory Education in England is…

-As for the last couple of years (Year 12 & Year 13)…
+Regarding the last couple of years (Year 12 & Year 13)…

 If your child is planning to study in the University [Higher Education], he or she will need to go through a couple of years of learning process called “Sixth Form”, which is normally attached to a secondary school (often referred to as school sixth forms), but if not, they need to study in sixth form college.

 Or if your child wants to work in a specific field such as agriculture, art, designing, etc. in the future, they can choose to study in “Further Education College”, or “Tertiary College” which will provide them academic and vocational education.